kaiosilveira/refactoring/README.md

 - [Split loop](https://github.com/kaiosilveira/split-loop-refactoring): Loops are one of the most fundamental building blocks in every programming language, they are simple and flexible.
 But, as we know well, flexibility is a two-edged sword: it's really easy to get carried away and end up with bloated loops holding several responsibilities.
 This refactoring helps get rid of those cases.

+- [Replace loop with pipeline](https://github.com/kaiosilveira/replace-loop-with-pipeline-refactoring): Loops are one of the most basic programming constructs and they're present in virtually all programming languages.
+Sometimes, though, there are more idiomatic and programming language-specific ways to do the same task and accomplish the same results.
+This helps with migrating to those cases.

 ## Appendix: Useful commands when cloning this codebase locally

 - fetch all submodules after cloning this repository for the first time in a machine: